jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Popups are usually used when you want to attach some information to a particular object on a map.
 In Mapbox, you can [add a popup](https://docs.mapbox.com/mapbox-gl-js/api/#popup) to your features with only a few lines of code!

 First, you will need to initialize a pop-up variable.
-In the JavaScript section of your code, make sure you declare this variable before you declase the marker variable, which will use it:
+In the JavaScript section of your code, make sure you declare this variable **before** you declare the marker variable, which will use it:

 ```
 var popup = new mapboxgl.Popup({ offset: 25 })
 .setText('Hello World.
 Welcome to Portland!');
 ```

-Next add the .setPopup function to your marker variable:
+Next add the `.setPopup` function to your existing marker variable:

 ```
 var marker = new mapboxgl.Marker()